|

 Hobbyists discovered the joys of high voltage Argon

 a few years ago.
-Shoot foot-long lighting bolts from your fingers!
+Shoot foot-long lighting bolts from your bare fingers!

 I tried nuking some pure argon in a round flask.
 Nuthin.
 RATS!
 But